progyadeep/face_recog_acm_2018/README.md

   where xyz is the name of the dependancy as listed above. <b>Make sure to have the latest version of pip and setuptools.</b>

   # HOW TO RUN IT
-  With the dependencies resolved, do:
-1. Place all the known images inside the <b>known_faces</b> folder as follows: All images for Steve Jobs should be placed under <b>known_faces/Steve Jobs/</b>.
+  With the dependencies resolved, place all the known images inside the <b>known_faces</b> folder as follows: All images for Steve Jobs should be placed under <b>known_faces/Steve Jobs/</b>.
 One subfolder for each person.
 The images will automatically be labelled by the subfolder name.

-2. Run
+Then, run
   <br/>
   > python trainer.py